Q: Can I borrow from my SFERS pension account?

 Q: I am considering employment with a California public plan that is reciprocal with PERS and SFERS.
 Do I automatically qualify for Reciprocity?

-A: Under SFERS’ Reciprocity provisions you must terminate from the current plan, and within 6 months of your termination date, become a member of the new plan.
-Concurrent membership (whether on paid or unpaid status from any of the reciprocal plans through your separation date) will disqualify you for reciprocity purposes.
-Refer to “Reciprocity” on the SFERS web site for additional information about qualifying for reciprocity.
+A: Under SFERS’ Reciprocity provisions you must terminate from the current plan, and within six (6) months after your termination date, become a member of the new plan.
+Concurrent membership (whether on paid or unpaid status from any of the reciprocal plans through your separation date) will disqualify your eligibility for reciprocity.
+Refer to “Reciprocity” on the SFERS website for additional information about qualifying for reciprocity.

 Q: How do I calculate my retirement benefit?